thinnerthinker/website/README.md

 ### Building with Cargo

-You can compile Sursface on your native platform using Cargo:
+You can compile on your native platform using Cargo:

 ```sh
 cargo build --release